 West Coast, New Zealand

-The West Coast of New Zealand’s South Island has had an extensive and varied association with the minerals industry for more than a century.
+The West Coast of New Zealand’s South Island has had an extensive and colourful association with the minerals industry for more than a century.

-The site of one of Australasia’s largest gold rushes, the West Coast has long been a region of high prospectivity for precious metals (namely gold), high quality coking coal and greenstone (nephrite jade) which was prized by Maori.
+The site of one of Australasia’s largest gold rushes, the West Coast has long been a region of high prospectivity for precious metals, namely gold, high quality coking coal and greenstone (nephrite jade) which is prized by Maori.
 In more recent times the continued development of coal resources and the development of the country’s third largest hard rock goldmine near Reefton (Globe Progress) has confirmed the region as an important contributor to the minerals industry and economy.